ntustison/PaperANTsX/Text/intro.md

-The Advanced Noramlization Tools (ANTs) is a state-of-the-art, open-source software toolkit for image registration, segmentation, and other functionality for comprehensive biological and medical image analysis.
+The Advanced Normalization Tools (ANTs) is a state-of-the-art, open-source software toolkit for image registration, segmentation, and other functionality for comprehensive biological and medical image analysis.
 Historically, ANTs is rooted in advanced image registration techniques which have been at the